VAT rules and rates

-Each country has a standard rate which applies to most supplies.
+Each EU country has a standard rate which applies to the supply of most goods and services.
 This cannot be less than 15%.

-Some countries apply zero rates on certain sales.
-When a zero rate is applied no VAT has to be paid by the consumer but you still have the right to deduct the VAT you have paid on purchases directly related to the sale e.g. for exports and certain financial services to customers outside the EU.
+Zero rates are applied to certain sales by some EU countries.
+When a zero rate is applied the consumer doesn't have to pay any VAT, but you still have the right to deduct the VAT you paid on purchases directly related to the sale.

 Parking rates are applied by some EU countries to certain supplies of goods and services that aren't included in Annex III of the VAT Directive.
 Those countries have been allowed to continue applying reduced VAT rates on these supplies, instead of the standard rate, provided that those reduced rates are no lower than 12%.